Skip to content

 }

-This is the attribute that marks a class that contains tests and, optionally, setup or teardown methods.
+This attribute marks a class that contains tests and, optionally, setup or teardown methods.

-There are a few restrictions on a class that is used as a test fixture.
+There are a few restrictions on classes used as test fixtures:

 • It must be a publicly exported type.